Two former MLB players killed in Venezuela car accident

 Details of the incident were not immediately available, although local reports said Valbuena, 33, and Castillo, 37, were in a car with two others: a driver and another winter league teammate, Carlos Rivero, who also played professional baseball in the United States.

-The car was traveling in Yarucuy, in northern Venezuela, when it reportedly collided with a rock that had rolled onto the road.
+The car was traveling in Yaracuy, in northern Venezuela, when it reportedly collided with a rock that had rolled onto the road.
 Rivero and the driver survived, tweeted local baseball news outlet BeisbolPlay.

 Valbuena, a native of Venezuela, was an 11-year veteran of the majors, playing with the Seattle Mariners, the Cleveland Indians and the Chicago Cubs.
 He most recently played for the Los Angeles Angels as a first and third baseman until August, and became a free agent.